raspberrypilearning/blockscad-pendant-pbl/en/step_1.md

 ## Design

-Get a piece of paper, and sketch out some ideas for your own custome pendant.
+Get a piece of paper, and sketch out some ideas for your own custom pendant.
 They don't have to be final designs, but just something to give you some inspiration.

 ## Decompose